 His experience has convinced him that industry provides him with the perspective he needs to excel with clients.
 And, of course, clients always want to know that you’ve worked with other companies in their industry.

 “All the industry training and eLearning support I get has been really important in making sure we can serve our clients and be at the forefront of the topics they are dealing with.”
-In addition, he says, once you start getting the industry specialization under your belt, you develop a great sense of who has the expertise and who can help you do the best job—critical to going to market as a unified global organization.
+In addition, he says, once you start getting the industry specialisation under your belt, you develop a great sense of who has the expertise and who can help you do the best job—critical to going to market as a unified global organisation.

 “When we bid for an international assignment,” he says, “It’s not just a lot of individual groups using a brand name.
-We really are one organization and we really do combine forces when we go to clients.
+We really are one organisation and we really do combine forces when we go to clients.
 We have a model for aligning globally—and it works.”

 Patrick brings his passion for the TMT industry to his audit clients, noting that, while auditors can spend a lot of time just doing the work—“dotting our ‘I’s’ and crossing our ‘T’s,’”—knowing the industry helps him step back and really see how to improve things for the client and have “meaningful conversations with them.”
-Since audit by its nature is very focused on risk, he says that understanding risk from an industry perspective helps pinpoint key areas the team should focus on.
+Since audit by its nature is very focussed on risk, he says that understanding risk from an industry perspective helps pinpoint key areas the team should focus on.